The Type IIn SN 2025cbj coincidence with the high-energy neutrino IceCube-250421A: Observations of

-To measure the velocity of the narrow lines, we fit the Balmer lines in the MMT spectrum using a Lorentzian+Gaussian profile, with the Lorentzian component representing the electron-scattering wings and the Gaussian the emission line.
-We then treat the full-width half maximum (FWHM) of the Gaussian component as the bulk velocity of the emission line.
+To measure the velocity of the narrow lines, we fit the Balmer lines in the MMT spectrum using the sum of a Lorentzian and a Gaussian profile, with the Lorentzian component representing the electron-scattering wings and the Gaussian the emission line.
+We then treated the full width half maximum (FWHM) of the Gaussian component as the bulk velocity of the emission line.
 We find both lines fit a velocity of $v\sim230\rm\,km\,s^{-1}$.
 However, this measurement should be treated as an upper limit, as the MMT spectral resolving power at the 270 lines/mm configuration is $R\sim1340$, which corresponds to a similar velocity limit of $\Delta v\sim230\rm\,km\,s^{-1}$.
 Regardless, the overall profile, including the much broader Lorentzian base, fits the lines well, indicating it is of CSM origin and not host galaxy emission lines.
-We also note that the Lorentzian line wings are too narrow to be of photospheric origin at $v\sim3000\,\rm km\,s^{-1}$, while typical SN photospheric velocities are closer to $10^{4}\,\,\rm km\,s^{-1}$ \citep{Huang2018}.
+We also note that the Lorentzian line wings are too narrow to be of photospheric origin at $v\sim3000\,\rm km\,s^{-1}$, while typical SN photospheric velocities are closer to $10^{4}\,\,\rm km\,s^{-1}$ \citep{Huang2018}, confirming the Lorentzian wings are indeed of CSM electron scattering origin.
 We present these fits as insets in Fig. \ref{fig:MMT_Spec}.